Team Charter Template: Step-wise guide and template

 Well done!
 By defining team expectations, you’ve taken the first step to creating a strong team.

-If you would like to continue exploring how you can create close-knit teams, especially in remote or distributed settings, take a look at our other articles on effective team work with the Team Canvas and Better Communication within Remote Teams.
+If you would like to continue exploring how you can create close-knit teams, especially in remote or distributed settings, take a look at our other articles on effective team work with the Team Canvas, Better Communication within Remote Teams.